alessandraalpino/chat-streamlit-tutorial/README.md

 This project shows how to build a **chat interface with memory** using **Streamlit** and **Google's Gemini model** (gemini-2.0-flash).

-## 📖 Medium Post
+## 📖 Post
-There is a full step-by-step tutorial on Medium explaining this project in detail.
+There is a full step-by-step tutorial on [Towards Data Science](https://towardsdatascience.com/step-by-step-guide-to-build-and-deploy-an-llm-powered-chat-with-memory-in-streamlit/) explaining this project in detail.

 The post covers: